Update on 20 Feb, 2024

-Duration of Master of Finance and Control [MFC] Course is Two Years.
+➜ Duration: The duration of the Master of Finance and Control (MFC) Course is Two Years.

-Investment Banking Associate, Senior Finance Manager, Accountant, Senior Financial Analyst, Senior Business Analyst, Financial Analyst, Finance Manager, Operations Manager, Financial Controller etc.
+➜ Job Roles: Investment Banking Associate, Senior Finance Manager, Accountant, Senior Financial Analyst, Senior Business Analyst, Financial Analyst, Finance Manager, Operations Manager, Financial Controller, etc.

-Ernst and Young, The Northern Trust Company, HCL Technologies Ltd, The Goldman Sachs Group Inc, Mahindra and Mahindra Ltd, Equitas Micro Finance, Genpact, HDFC Bank Pvt Ltd, Nomura etc.
+➜ Placement Opportunities: Ernst and Young, The Northern Trust Company, HCL Technologies Ltd, The Goldman Sachs Group Inc, Mahindra and Mahindra Ltd, Equitas Micro Finance, Genpact, HDFC Bank Pvt Ltd, Nomura, etc.

 Here we have shown a list of reputed colleges which offers MFC course in India.

 |Regional College of Management